nathan-mahynski/nathan-mahynski.github.io/_tutorials/using_numba.md

 ~~~

 Numba provides a quick, [5 minute overview](https://numba.readthedocs.io/en/stable/user/5minguide.html) of the basic functionality which I highly recommend reading.
 Here, I will summarize and add elements from their documentation most relevant to writing functions and classes in [packages](/tutorials/git_python_workflow/).

+[JAX](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html) is a similar tool that "is NumPy on the CPU, GPU, and TPU, with great automatic differentiation for high-performance machine learning research."
+This includes a jit compiler, and other features, but the main features are that:
+1. Code can be easily offloaded to accelerators
+2. Code can be automatically differentiated
+JAX is mostly aimed at machine learning applications, but these features are widely applicable to many scientific domains and problems.

+The tutorial below focuses just on numba - JAX is easy to use if you understand this, and there are important caveats the documentation discusses in detail which is better covered therein.

 # Overview